Chapter 14: Standards, Guidelines, and Frameworks

-- Monitors existing ACRL standards and guidelines and recommends revision or recession when appropriate to the ACRL Board.
+- Monitors existing ACRL standards, guidelines and frameworks and recommends revision or recession when appropriate to the ACRL Board.

-- Recommends new standards or guidelines as needed.
+- Recommends new standards, guidelines or frameworks as needed.

-- Recommends to the ACRL Board the acceptability of proposed standards, guidelines, and related documents.
+- Recommends to the ACRL Board the acceptability of proposed standards, guidelines, frameworks and related documents.

 (Source: ACRL Board of Directors, 1984. revised 1987. revised 2003. revised 2012.)

-The SC reviews and revises the organization and arrangement of the Standards and Guidelines Web page http://www.ala.org/ala/mgrps/divs/acrl/standards/index.cfm and recommends any needed changes.
+The SC reviews and revises the organization and arrangement of the Standards, Guidelines, and Frameworks web page and recommends any needed changes.

 In addition to SC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines: